OlesNikon/playwright-testrail-reporter/README.md

 1. If all Playwright tests finish with the same status, the TestRail case will be marked with that status, and the comment (and error in case of fail) will be generated from the first test that finished.
 2. If any Playwright tests finish with different statuses, the reporter will prioritize the following statuses in order: passed, failed, blocked, untested.

-### Test Run Closing

-When a test run is interrupted or timed out, the reporter will automatically close the test run in TestRail.

 ## Contributing